 Using a gas as a medical treatment is unusual, so there are special techniques that are employed.
 Ozone can also be toxic when inhaled.

 Ozone therapy has been found to be useful in several ways in medicine.
-When it was first used more than 150 years ago, it was to disinfect and treat diseases.
+When it was first used

 During the First World War, its application to wounds showed not only its ability to disinfect but also to aid blood flow and produce anti-inflammatory effects.